enarve/sicp-notes/1_procedures/notes.md

 ### Expressions

-Combinations: oparator and operands.
+Combinations: operator and operands.
 Prefix notation.
 Nested combinations.

 _Read-eval-print_ loop of interpreter.

+### Naming and Environment

+_Name_ identifies a _variable_, which stores object's _value_.
+Languages provide names to refer to objects.

+Names are used to abstract and build objects of increasing complexity.
+In Scheme: `define`.

+_Environment_ of interpreter is memory keeping track of name-object pairs.